gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

 First let's enable network policy enforcement on the GKE cluster.
 It is a two-step process.

-1. Deploy network policy addon on top of the cluster
+1. Deploy network policy addon on top of the cluster.

     ```shell
     gcloud container clusters update gke-workshop \